adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 |   To whom the voice of guns
 |   Speaks and no longer stuns,

-| Calm, though with death encompassed,
+| Calm, though with death encompassèd,
 | That watch the hours go overhead
 |   Knowing too well we must
-|   With all men come to dust. . . .
+|   With all men come to dust.&nbsp;.&nbsp;.&nbsp;.

 | Crave of our masters’ clemency
 | Silence a little space that we